 Make the Most Out of Your Next Migration Project

-Recently, we've finished a migration of one of the frontend applications I work with from Backbone to React.
-This was an endeavor for few months but we've ended up in a much better place, both from the product and engineering perspective. 🎉
+Recently, we've finished a migration of one of the frontend applications I work on from Backbone to React.
+This was an endeavor for a few months but we've ended up in a much better place, both from the product and engineering perspective. 🎉

 In this article, I share a few points which have been critical to making this project successful for both engineers and managers.
 Adopting these strategies can make your next migration project as close to plain sailing as possible.